PSI Audio AVAA C20 White (Active Bass Trap)

 AVAA (Active Velocity Acoustic Absorber) works like an active bass trap and is the solution for room mode problems between 15 – 120 Hz.

-Also available in Black for no additional cost, contact us if interested.
+Also available in Black

 - It is an efficient solution for room mode problems in low frequencies